dalibo/pitrery/INSTALL.md

 person running it can be high at a time when end-users cannot access the database.
 On the other side, adding command line switches at run time will easily modify the behaviour of the action to avoid modifying the configuration all the time.
-A fifth action, named `check` can be used to ensure the configuration file is correct and PostgreSQL properly configured.
+To more actions are available to ease the administration : `check` can be used to ensure the configuration file is correct and PostgreSQL properly configured and `configure` can be used to easily create a configuration file from the command line.

 The storage place can be a remote server or the local machine.
 If is a remote server, it must accessible using SSH in batch mode (One needs